RightOn! Overview

 Companion Product Model

-RightOn! is made up of two apps.
+RightOn! is interconnected by two apps.

 Central, a teacher-facing dashboard for creating or hosting games, and viewing student data.